Health Services &

 As community health advocates, we help you know about benefits available to you.

 We run free English and computer classes to teach you the skills you need to succeed.

 South Asian Council for Social Services (SACSS) was founded in 2000 in response to critical issues raised around the tremendous barriers to social services faced by New York City’s fast-growing South Asian community.

-A not-for-profit community based organization, our mission is to empower and integrate underserved South Asian and other immigrants into the civic and economic life of New York.
-SACSS’ target diaspora comprises immigrants and their children hailing from the South Asian regions of India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, Bhutan, and the Maldives.
+We are a not-for-profit Community Based Organization.
+Our mission is to empower and integrate underserved South Asians and other immigrants into the civic and economic life of New York.
+SACSS’ target diaspora comprises immigrants and their children hailing from the South Asian region which includes India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, Bhutan, and the Maldives.
 It also includes Indo-Caribbeans who are individuals from Caribbean nations who trace their heritage back to South Asia.

-We assist individuals and families in the areas of healthcare access and awareness, connect them to various benefits, provide senior support services, promote civic engagement and advocate for social justice.
-We also provide basic and advanced English and computer classes.
-All of SACSS’ programs are free and are provided by culturally competent staff members who speak Hindi, Bengali, Urdu, Punjabi, Gujarati, Marathi, Nepali, Malayalam, Kannada, Tamil, Telugu, Creole and Spanish.
+We assist individuals and families in the areas of healthcare access and awareness, connect them to various benefits, provide senior support services, promote civic engagement, and advocate for social justice.
+We also provide basic and advanced English and computer courses.
+All of SACSS’ programs are free and are provided by culturally competent staff members who speak 11 different South Asisan languages ( Hindi, Bengali, Urdu, Punjabi, Gujarati, Marathi, Nepali, Malayalam, Kannada, Tamil, Telugu), Creole, Mandarin, Cantonese, Spanish and English.

 South Asian Council for Social Services

 143-06 45th Avenue, Flushing, New York 11355